 The goal of the bachelor's program in Ship's Power Plant is to train a highly qualified, practical work-oriented specialist (ship's engineer).
 This program aims to equip graduates with the competencies specified by the STCW Convention regulations, meeting the demands of both the international and local educational and labor markets.
 Graduates will possess:

-• Understanding and upholding the ethical standards of the maritime sector and working effectively in multicultural teams.
+- An understanding of and readiness to uphold the ethical characteristics of the maritime field and work effectively within multicultural teams.

 Learning Outcomes

-• Ensures effective communication, both oral and written, using standard phrases from the International Maritime Organization (IMO), with crew members, docks, and other stakeholders to guarantee safe and efficient operations.
+Establishes effective communication (both verbal and written) using International Maritime Organization (IMO) Standard Marine Communication Phrases with crew members and other stakeholders to ensure safe and effective operations.

 Field of employment